mbahArip/japanLicensePlate_Generator/README.md

   Simple project for helping me generating jp Plate.
   Instead of going back and forth opening psd files with hundred of files.
   <br>
-  Hope this web helping a lot of 3D artist / Game modders creating jp Plate.
+  Hope this site will help a lot of 3D artist / Game modders creating jp Plate.
 </p>

 ## Disclaimer